 This report relates to the [XYZ ENTITY] policies and procedures that cover the scope of the report.
-It does not cover [XYZ ENTITY] policies and procedures that are applicable to other areas of business, notably the covering the specific processes for This report was prepared in accordance with International Standard on Assurance Engagement ("ISAE") 3000, as adopted for Luxembourg by the Institut des Réviseurs d'Entreprises.
+It does not cover [XYZ ENTITY] policies and procedures that are applicable to other areas of business, notably the This report was prepared in accordance with International Standard on Assurance Engagement ("ISAE") 3000, as adopted for Luxembourg by the Institut des Réviseurs d'Entreprises.
 [XYZ ENTITY] provided the procedures and documents "[XYZ ENTITY] GDPR CARP - Criteria" dated which was used as the main basis for writing this report.